 I discovered this while trying to find my Airbnb.
 Make sure to confirm your location before arriving!
 Despite having the address on Google Maps, the location was wayy off.
 I asked a cafe staff several times before confirming that the cafe had nothing to do with my residence.

-I ended up wondering the streets of Venice with my luggage.
+I ended up wandering the streets of Venice with my luggage.
 Not a fun experience after a flight :'(

 Venice was extremely small and pricey.
 As such, a day in the city was enough.
 But to experience the romantic strolls at night, we decided to leave during the following afternoon.